woojiahao/govid-19/README.md

 - `GET /all` - retrieve all the statistics over the last few days

 ## TODO

 - [ ] Auto-pull the repository every day
+- [ ] Compute the overall changes of the data
 - [ ] Deployment guide